agera-sdk/previous-version-2/README.md

 - Reactive Components
   - Similiar to either Angular or React.
 They can use graphical nodes.
-- Graphical Nodes, the primary way to construct a visual application.
+- Nodes, the primary way to construct a visual application.
-  - Consists of a `Node` object, which has a limited set of variants, such as `Rectangle`, `Button` and more with full customisation and properties like visibility and transform (including 3D matrix).
+  - The `Node` object is the primary item of the graphics API, which has a limited set of variants, such as `Rectangle` and `Button`.
+All of them share full customisation and common properties like visibility and transform (including 3D matrix) which are inherited by default from their parent.
 - Skins
   - Nodes share skins.
 Skins are inherited by default.
 They are similiar to CSS, but faster.